-Grab a great case for your Google Pixel 4a!
+Grab a great case for your Google Pixel 4a

 - Get a grip: Caseology Vault

-- Clear and compact: AVIDET Crystal Clear
+- Clear and compact: ESR Crystal Clear

-- Carry it all: Head Case Designs Leather Wallet
+- Carry it all: Teelevo Card Slot Cover

-This hybrid case comes in three dazzling color combinations — a deep navy blue, a lighter purple, and a darling coral/gold two-tone — and offers drop protection and grip in a compact profile.
+This hybrid case comes in four dazzling color combinations — matte black, classic blue, purple, and a darling coral pink — and offers drop protection and grip in a compact profile.

 Guard the front and back: Poetic Revolution

-This heavy-duty case comes with a screen protector built into the front frame, offering 360 degrees of protection for your new Pixel 4a.
+This heavy-duty case comes with a screen protector built into the front frame, offering 360 degrees of protection for your Pixel 4a.
 I also like the robust kickstand on the back that can be used in portrait or landscape.

 Sustainable and stylish: Google Fabric case

-Google's fabric cases have long been a fan-favorite, but this year they get even more durable because the fabric is woven out of recycled plastic bottles.
-And when the case gets dirty, it's also machine washable this year!
+Google's fabric cases have long been a fan-favorite, but they get even more durable this year because the fabric is woven out of recycled plastic bottles.
+And when the case gets dirty, it's also machine washable!

 Clear corner cushions: Ghostek Covert